-Even the basic Protestant view is that unless one professes belief in Jesus prior to the first death, then salvation will be unavailable (please see the article Hope of Salvation: How the COGs differ from most Protestants).
+Even the basic Protestant view is that unless one professes belief in Jesus prior to the first death, then salvation will be unavailable (please see the article Hope of Salvation: How the Continuing Church of God differs from most Protestants).
 It is perhaps because of the difference between this view and that of the Church of God, that Protestants tend to label Church of God groups as cults.

 Protestants and Catholics tend to feel, correctly, that God uses ministers to preach (Romans 10:14).
 Yet, the message is not always clear.
 In Isaiah 6:9-11 God teaches,